NoahTheDuke/fluent-clj/README.md

 # fluent-clj

 [Project Fluent](https://projectfluent.org/) is very cool.
-Each of the available packages is relatively easy to use through interop, but without a unified interface, it's hard to write consistent and testable code.
+The available [Java](https://github.com/xyzsd/fluent) and [Javascript](https://github.com/projectfluent/fluent.js) packages are relatively easy to use through interop, but without a unified interface, it's hard to write consistent and testable code.

+This library aims to paper over those differences, making it easy to build your own translation system.

 ## Example